AutoPCR: Automated Phenotype Concept Recognition by Prompting: Introduction

-In this study, we propose \textbf{AutoPCR} , an automated phenotype CR method based on prompting, which consists of three sequential steps.
-First, to ensure that extracted entities are biologically meaningful while maintaining high recall, AutoPCR employs two complementary strategies for entity extraction, namely a rule-based strategy for shorter, free-form text, and a neural tagging approach for longer, standardized content.
-In the second step, AutoPCR retrieves candidate concepts using a semantic similarity model.
+In this study, we propose \textbf{AutoPCR}, an automated phenotype CR framework based on prompting, which consists of three sequential steps.
+First, AutoPCR employs a unified entity extraction approach including BioNER and syntax-based strategies with coordinated phrase decomposition, to ensure that extracted entities are biologically meaningful with broad coverage across both free-form clinical notes and standardized biomedical abstracts.
+In the second step, AutoPCR retrieves candidate concepts using a domain-specific semantic similarity model.
 Although phenotype CR has been extensively studied, prior work has largely overlooked advances in distantly-supervised biomedical entity linking.
-As a popular choice, AutoPCR adopts SapBERT \cite{liu-etal-2021-self}, a fine-tuned PubMedBERT \cite{gu2021domain} on the UMLS ontology \cite[a superset of HPO]{bodenreider2004unified}, to identify semantically relevant concepts.
+AutoPCR adopts one of these models named SapBERT \citep{liu-etal-2021-self} to accurately identify semantically relevant concepts.
+AutoPCR then applies confidence-threshold routing that directly accepts high-confidence matches while delegating ambiguous cases to further LLM-based linking, improving both precision and recall.
 In the final step, AutoPCR performs entity linking by prompting an LLM.
-Each entity and its associated candidate set are encoded into a structured prompt that includes the entity string along with detailed information of each candidate concept.
-This approach enables accurate entity disambiguation without ontology-specific fine-tuning.
-Being model-agnostic and easily adaptable, it is well-suited for deployment in low-resource or rapidly evolving biomedical domains.
+Each entity and its associated candidate set are encoded into a structured prompt that includes the synonyms and definition of each candidate concept.
+This approach enables accurate disambiguation even without ontology-specific fine-tuning.
+To further enhance its capability in distinguishing similar concepts, we introduce an optional self-supervised fine-tuning strategy that automatically constructs hard positive and negative training examples from ontology structure via SapBERT retrieval, enabling efficient ontology-specific adaptation without manual annotation.
+Together, AutoPCR introduces three technical novelties: a unified entity extraction approach that combines BioNER and syntax-based strategies, a domain-specific retrieval pipeline with confidence-threshold routing, and a self-supervised strategy for annotation-free ontology adaptation.